 Retrofitting Underfloor Heating in Old Buildings

-Living in an old building but with modern heating
+Living in an old building, heating in a modern way

 Does it make sense to retrofit underfloor heating without replacing the heat source?